A Graph-Theoretic Model for a Generic Three-Jug Puzzle

 Further, the edge is present because one of the three conditions in the model holds.
 Suppose the first condition $(i)$ holds, then we have the following: \begin{enumerate}[(1).] \setItemnumber{3} \item $j=j'$ \item $i' \in \{0,b,d-j,d-a-j\}$ \end{enumerate}

 Since $(i,j)$ and $(i',j')$ are two different vertices or distributions, $(3)$ implies that $i \neq i'$.
-Note that the distribution $(i,j)$ implies that the jugs $A$, $B$ and $C$ are filled with $d-i-j$, $i$ and $j$ gallons of wine respectively.
-Similarly, the distribution $(i',j')$ implies that the jugs $A$, $B$ and $C$ are filled with $d-i'-j'$, $i'$ and $j'$ gallons of wine respectively.
+Note that the distribution $(i,j)$ implies that jugs $A$, $B$, and $C$ are filled with $d-i-j$, $i$, and $j$ gallons of wine respectively.
+Similarly, the distribution $(i',j')$ implies that jugs $A$, $B$, and $C$ are filled with $d-i'-j'$, $i'$, and $j'$ gallons of wine respectively.

 Suppose $i'=0$.
-Notice that in order to achieve the distribution $(0,j')$ from $(i,j)$ with $j'=j$, we need to pour the entire wine in jug $B$ to $A$.
+Notice that to achieve the distribution $(0,j')$ from $(i,j)$ with $j'=j$, we need to pour the entire wine in jug $B$ to $A$.
 Since $i'=0$, we have $d-j' \le a$ by $(2)$.
-But combining this with $(3)$, we obtain $d-j \le a$, which indicates that in the distribution $(i,j)$, the jug $A$ has sufficient space for the entire wine in the jug $B$.
-Therefore, one can obtain the distribution $(i',j')$ from the distribution $(i,j)$ by pouring the wine from jug $B$ to jug $A$ until the jug $B$ is empty, which is in accordance with that of a measurable pour.
+But combining this with $(3)$, we obtain $d-j \le a$, which indicates that in the distribution $(i,j)$, jug $A$ has sufficient space for the entire wine in jug $B$.
+Therefore, one can obtain the distribution $(i',j')$ from the distribution $(i,j)$ by pouring the wine from jug $B$ to jug $A$ until jug $B$ is empty, which results in a measurable pour $B \downarrow A$.